GPurgatorio/Master-Computer-Science-ICT/README.md

 It's not enough to say: I take 5 big drives, because their bandwidth can be a bottleneck.

 SAN could be the good solution because it's cheaper.
 SAN can be used with **tiering**: in the first layer I keep SSD "buffers",  in the second layer mechanical drives.
 If I keep a buffer of 1TB I'll have a minute to copy down the buffered data to the mech drives.
+Assuming 24 Gbps of incoming bandwidth and 1 TB of SSD buffer.
+24 Gbps = 3 GBps --> 1000 Gb /3 = 330 s to saturate the buffer.
+Netxt to the buffer there are mech drives (130/150 MBps)
+I write to the SSD 3000 MBps but I copy to the drive (assuming just 1) 150 MBps.
+So the incoming bandwidth in the buffer is 3000 -150 = 2850 MB/s.
+With one mech drive I will saturate the disk in 1000 GB / 2.8 GBps = 360 s

 If I consider the text of the exercise, in particular 'towards', as in the sense of "only writing", imagining to have to almost only archive data and read only from time to time, I can actually consider SAN, because if I go hyperconvergent I am paying also for the CPU which might be unused.
 If I instead have a balance between r/w and want a good throughput for both operations, or I have a peek and then a flatter period of time with few action, then I might choose better going hyperconvergent.